go-i2p/noise/AUDIT.md

 ## REMEDIATION PRIORITY

-1. **Immediate (Critical)**: Implement public key validation and secure memory zeroing
+1. **Immediate (Critical)**: ~~Implement public key validation and secure memory zeroing~~ ✅ **COMPLETED**
 2. **High Priority**: Add synchronization for concurrent usage and improve input validation
 3. **Medium Priority**: Replace panic conditions with proper error handling and validate entropy sources
 4. **Low Priority**: Implement timing attack protections

 ## CONCLUSION

-The implementation is fundamentally sound but requires attention to the critical security issues identified, particularly public key validation and secure memory handling.
-Once these issues are addressed, this will be a robust and secure NOISE protocol implementation suitable for production use.
+The implementation is fundamentally sound and the critical security issues have been resolved. ~~Public key validation and secure memory handling have been addressed~~ **Both critical vulnerabilities (public key validation and secure memory zeroing) have been implemented**.
+With the remaining high and medium priority issues addressed, this will be a robust and secure NOISE protocol implementation suitable for production use.

 ---